-- To provide you with a firm foundation of knowledge about the workings of the economy and to develop the relevant skills for the constructive use of that knowledge in a range of settings. - To develop your ability to apply the knowledge and skills youhave acquired to the solution of theoretical and applied problems in economics. - To equip you with knowledge of statistical and computational methods which will enable you to formulate and critically evaluate evidence-based policies. - To equip you with appropriate tools of analysis to tackle issues and problems of economic policy. - To develop, through the study of economics, your range of transferable skills that will be of value in employment and self-employment - To provide you with analytical skills and an ability to develop simplifying frameworks for studying the real world. - To provide you with the knowledge and skill base, from which youcan proceed to further studies in Economics, related areas or in multi-disciplinary areas that involve Economics. - To generate in you an appreciation of the economic dimension of wider social and political issues.
+- To provide you with a firm foundation of knowledge about the workings of the economy and to develop the relevant skills for the constructive use of that knowledge in a range of settings. - To develop your ability to apply the knowledge and skills you have acquired to the solution of theoretical and applied problems in economics. - To equip you with knowledge of economic history and the ability to put social problems into their historical and economic context. - To equip you with appropriate tools of analysis to tackle issues and problems of economic policy. - To develop, through the study of economics, your range of transferable skills that will be of value in employment and self-employment - To provide you with analytical skills and an ability to develop simplifying frameworks for studying the real world. - To provide you with the knowledge and skill base, from which you can proceed to further studies in Economics, related areas or in multi-disciplinary areas that involve Economics. - To generate in you an appreciation of the economic dimension of wider social and political issues.